 - Brick or dirt covered houses.

-- Reflective white paint for rooftops with aluminum particles to increase albedo effect.
+- Reflective white paint for rooftops with or without aluminum particles to increase albedo effect.

 - also making the room smaller seems to help if the house has already lost all its coolness.